What to order at Charleston’s James Beard-nominated restaurants

 Bintü Atelier was founded in 2023, bringing West African flavors to the Lowcountry. | Photo by Starchef

-Two locals were nominated for Best Chef in the Southeast.
-Bintou N’Daw, head chef at Bintü Atelier, was nominated for her African-inspired cuisine.
-We recommend going on Wednesdays and Thursdays for her signature egusi — a smoked red pepper stew originating from West Africa, cooked with red shrimp.
+One of two locals in this category, Chef N’Daw was nominated for her African-inspired cuisine.
+We recommend going on Wednesdays or Thursdays for her signature egusi — a smoked red pepper stew originating from West Africa, cooked with red shrimp.

-The other nominee is Colin Marcelli, executive chef at beloved pizza spot Renzo.
+Marcelli is the executive chef at this beloved, Neapolitan-style pizza spot.
 The Fiona Apple is a true gem, made with ricotta, sweet gorgonzola, apples, rosemary, sage, and speck.

 A photo of pizza up-close with apple and speck sausage.